 An enjoyable refreshing memorable affordable relaxing family day out just a 40-minute drive from Turangi for photo images that last a lifetime.

-13 – Cafes – Turangi has at least eight cafes at last count from the historical converted fishing tackle shop at Creel (photo above) walking distance from TRM, to modern purpose-designed at Hydro to Bakehouse Cafe in the mall to the Coffee Container on SH1 to several others all welcoming and waiting for you.
+13 – Cafes – Turangi has at least eight cafes at last count from the historical converted fishing tackle shop at Creel (photo above) walking distance from TRM, to modern purpose-designed at Hydro to Bakehouse Cafe in the mall to the Coffee Container on SH1 next to the Tongariro River bridge, to several others all welcoming and waiting for you.

 All that competition makes sure you will get good value wherever you dine.

 14 – Beaches – Fine pumice beach on the edge of Lake Taupo, all 100% pure “swimmable” water, no tides, safe swimming, boating (easy to launch trailers) off the beach, what more could you ask for?
 Yes, I know.
 OK – you can also watch and fish for huge savage trophy trout chasing smelt into the shallow edges where they are so easy to cast to (except when I go there).
 The fresh clear lake water sourced from snowmelt in Tongariro National Park and filtered through native bush and pumice via tributaries in the Kaimanawa National Park is almost becoming a rare commodity elsewhere.

 How can you put a $$$ value on that?